melody289/Mosquito-Body-Size-Dynamics-PDE/README.md

 The following is the code already prerun.
+VarSepFit.mat  # For Figure 3
-VarCombFit.mat  % For Figure 4
+VarCombFit.mat  # For Figure 4